 The first factor to consider when determining who keeps the marital home is whether or not the couple seeking divorce share minor children.
 If minor children are present, the primary custodial parent may petition to keep using the home, even after the divorce is finalized.

 The spouse occupying the home will usually be responsible for:

 - Making mortgage payments

 - Paying for property insurance

 Sometimes, the spouse occupying the home doesn’t have the income to stay afloat with these payments.
 In these cases, a plan for what to do with the home will need to be developed.

 Spouses who do not have children under 18 may sell the marital home or determine how one spouse may keep the home and ensure the other spouse is compensated for their community interest in the home.
 The proceeds from the sale will be subjected to California’s property division laws.

 For more information about property division in Riverside, work with the compassionate attorneys of Bratton Razo & Lord.
+The attorneys at Bratton Razo & Lord practice 100% Family Law.
 We have helped families throughout San Bernardino County achieve fairness in these proceedings.
 Call (951) 684-9000 for a free consultation or connect with us.